OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 The following rules apply to all code contributions:

-- The git branch should be based on and targeting the `master` branch (except for config contributions, mentioned above).
+- The git branch should be based on and targeting the `0.6.x` branch (except for config contributions, mentioned above).
 Even if a contribution is code, if it's related to configs (eg. adding a parser), it should target the configs branch.
 You should also try to create the branch from the most recent commit on master possible, to keep history clean.